norton120/pirate_baby/content/posts/replatforming.md

 * We can't do the things we want to do with the legacy language/framework
 * There are performance issues we cannot overcome with the legacy application
-* We want to ship a new feature and need to replatform to do that If these are the reasons we _do_ talk a
+* We want to ship a new feature and need to replatform to do that

+These are the reasons we _do_ talk about when discussing the massive time and resources investment that is a refactor.
+But what are the hidden motivators?

 ### Why Do We Replatform - under the skin
 There are many unspoken motivators for a replatform, and these are the ones to be most aware of and challange the most boldly.